Quasi-Isometric Embeddings of Symmetric Spaces: Rigidity

 \subsection{Structure of Quasi-Flats in Buildings}

 In this subsection, $X$ will also be a Euclidean building of rank $d$.
 By a {\bf flat} we mean a top dimensional, isometrically embedded $\R^d$ in $X$.
 Such a flat comes with a distinguished family of codimension one affine subspaces, which we call {\em Weyl hyperplanes}.
 An affine subspace of a flat which is the intersection of the hyperplanes containing it is called a {\em subflat}.
 Each subflat comes with an induced pattern of hyperplanes by intersection, and we continue to call these Weyl hyperplanes (of the subflat).
 By a {\em Weyl box} in a (sub)flat we mean a convex set which is a finite intersection of closed Weyl halfspaces.
+We now state a more precise form of Lemma \ref{lemma:morse} from the introduction.
+The description of the exceptional set here takes place in the range rather than the domain, but the two are, of course, related by a bilipschitz map.

-\begin{proposition} For any $K$, there is an $n$ so that for any $K$-bilipschitz embedding $f$ of $\R^d$ into $X$ there is a finite set $\{S_1,S_2,\cdots,S_n\}$ of codimension $2$ subflats of $X$ so that every point $x$ in the image of $f$ not contained in any of the $S_i$ has a neighborhood contained a flat. \end{proposition}
+\begin{lemma} For any $K$, there is an $n$ so that for any $K$-bilipschitz embedding $f$ of $\R^d$ into $X$ there is a finite set $\{S_1,S_2,\cdots,S_n\}$ of codimension $2$ subflats of $X$ so that every point $x$ in the image of $f$ not contained in any of the $S_i$ has a neighborhood contained a flat. \end{lemma}

 \begin{proof}

 We begin by discussing the local structure of a union of two flats.
 For this we need some vocabulary.
 Given a finite collection of disjoint rays, we form a {\em star} by identifying their initial points.
 A {\em fan} is a product $F=S \times \mathbb R^k$ where $S$ is a star.
 If $S$ consists of exactly $4$ rays, then $F$ is a union of two flats intersecting transversely.